Geoc2022/finite-automaton-autograder/README.md

 - Add LaTeX support to renders (e.g Greek symbols)

+- Add a test file which would do the autograding

 - Add a FA library to hold the reused rendering functions

 - Export to LaTeX Tikz Diagrams (?)